Bira/octopus-carnival/_drafts/devils/ice-devil.md

 -2 penalty to attack rolls.
 Then there's the Icy Longspear, a Reach 3 basic attack that does cold damage and slows on a hit (save ends).
 Freezing Breath targets Fortitude on a close blast 5, does cold damage and slows (save ends).
 It recharges on 3-6.
-And finally there's the Chilling Command, a minor action that recharges on 5-6 and targets Will.
+And finally there's Chilling Command, a minor action that recharges on 5-6 and targets Will.
 On a hit it does ongoing 5 cold damage and immobilizes (save ends both).